junxit/us-congress-bills-116/metadata.md

 - 2019-05-17 — Rule provides for consideration of H.R.
 5, H.R.
 312 and H.R.
 987. The resolution provides for 90 minutes of debate on H.R.
 5, under a closed rule.
 Section 2 of the resolution provides for 60 minutes of debate on H.R.
 312, under a closed rule and section 3 provides 90 minutes of debate on H.R.
 987, under a structured rule.
 - 2019-05-17 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-05-17 — The previous question was ordered pursuant to the rule.
+- 2019-05-20 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.